Tuesday, September 1, 2009

 More Strange Conversations with Little Girls

-"Tornados and stickers . . . swine flu."(This is my girl who still won't sit through a fireworks show.)"What are you talking about, Daisy?""I'm just sick of a world with tornados and thunder and thorns and stickers and swine flu.
+We had violent thunderstorms this week--Arizona style, but with much more rainfall.
+Standing at the ironing board during one of these storms, I heard Marguerite muttering to herself:"Tornados and stickers . . . swine flu."(This is my girl who still won't sit through a fireworks show.)"What are you talking about, Daisy?""I'm just sick of a world with tornados and thunder and thorns and stickers and swine flu.
 I want to live in a world without those."

 Friday, June 12, 2009